wube/kov/readme.md

 union enum
 {
   {
-    {int, Integer}, // unlike some library class that would combine enum + variant, this makes sure that the enum and type definitions are defined together
+    {int, Integer}, // the import part is, that the type and enum definitions are defined together {double, Double},
-    {double, Double},
     {std::string, String},
     {std::string, Comment}